ibexa/documentation-developer/docs/users/user_management_guide.md

 - User accounts - create and manage user accounts.
 This includes capturing user information, such as name, email, and profile details.

-- Roles and Permissions - define Roles and assign Permissions to them.
+- Roles and permissions - define roles and assign permissions to them.
 This ensures that users have appropriate access to content and functionalities.
 Roles can be customized to match the organization's specific needs.

 - Authentication methods - enable multiple authentication methods, including traditional username and password, OAuth, and external service logins.
 This flexibility allows organizations to adapt to various user authentication requirements.